Grompp error due to incorrect reading of itp file

 The fix for this particular bug should be straightforward, just replacing is_blank_end() in src/gmxlib/gmxcpp.c with something more appropriate.
 Or, the comments could be removed during the cpp pass, but I don't know whether this is a good idea because the comment syntax is not the same as in C.

-#3 Updated by David van der Spoel almost 10 years ago
+#3 Updated by David van der Spoel over 10 years ago

 (cc == COMMENTSIGN)